KosmasDev/dbt-task-jaffle-shop/README.md

 # ✨ Additional dbt features

 This section highlights a few core dbt concepts that were not directly used in this project but are important for any dbt practitioner to understand.
-While this documentation doesn't aim to replicate the official dbt documentation, it offers concise definitions and context for several foundational features.
+While this documentation doesn't aim to replicate the official dbt documentation, it offers concise definitions and context for several foundational features (*links from the official dbt documentation are provided*).
 These topics (*such as snapshots, hooks, exposures, and macros*) are essential to building robust and maintainable data pipelines with dbt.

 ## Lineage